 - Participants use the latest training equipment and supplies

 - Instructors are experienced, knowledgeable, and fun

 - Courses are offered at high frequency at varying times throughout the week for your convenience

 - The training center is centrally located and offers free parking and plenty of nearby amenities.

 Register for a course today and see what this provider has to offer.

 Greatest St Mark James Teachers and Education Facilities

 Mississauga First Aid has the best education amenities in the community.
 Locations are well managed and clean.
 Training facilities also include the most cutting-edge equipment.
 Teachers are incredibly friendly and inviting.
 Educators are additionally patient, experienced, and knowledgeable.

 Basic CPR Techniques – Agonal Breathing

 The video posted above shows basic CPR techniques provided by lifeguards in Australia.
 This video is slightly outdated as CPR techniques have since changed to provide quicker compressions (of at least 100 compressions per minute).
 What is very noticeable in the video is the victim seemingly breathing every 15 seconds.
 These breaths are typical of Agonal breathing.
 Agonal breathing is caused when the brain sends signals to the diaphragm to contract and expand to induce breathing.
 However, the normal function of the lungs is not available so effective oxygen exchange does not happen.
-Rescuers that find a victim suffering from agonal breathing should continue with cardiopulmonary resuscitation and the use of an automated external defibrillator until normal breathing resumes, advanced care arrives or if they are too tired to continue.
-To learn more above breathing complications enrol in workplace approved emergency first aid training in Mississauga.
+Rescuers that find a victim suffering from agonal breathing should continue with cardiopulmonary resuscitation and the use of an automated external defibrillator until normal breathing resumes, advanced care arrives, or if they are too tired to continue.
+To learn more about breathing complications enroll in workplace-approved emergency first aid training in Mississauga.